threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 # Deploy Nextcloud AIO on the TFGrid with Terraform

-We now proceed to deploy a Nextcloud All-in-One instance by using the Nextcloud FList we've just created.
+We now proceed to deploy a Nextcloud All-in-One instance by using the Nextcloud flist we've just created.

-To do so, we will deploy a micro VM with the Nextcloud FList on the TFGrid using Terraform.
+To do so, we will deploy a micro VM with the Nextcloud flist on the TFGrid using Terraform.

 ## Create the Terraform Files